ebanalyse/NERDA/docs/index.md

 On the contrary it generalizes to all other languages, i.e. NERDA supports fine-tuning of transformer-based models for NER tasks for any arbitrary language.

-## Read more
-The detailed documentation for `NERDA` including code references and examples can be accessed [here](https://ebanalyse.github.io/NERDA/).

 ## Contact
 We hope, that you will find `NERDA` useful.